duneanalytics/projects/pages/SKALE/SKALE.md

     link: "https://dune.com/embeds/2749952/4576851"
 ---

-The SKALE Network is an open-source, EVM-compatible multichain network built to scale Ethereum dApps with a focus on high-throughput, fast finality, and zero gas fee transactions via the native gas token sFuel.
+SKALE Network is an open-source, EVM-compatible multichain network built to scale Ethereum dApps with a focus on high-throughput, fast finality, and zero gas fee transactions via the native gas token sFuel.

 The Network enables dApp developers to access validator-operated nodes compute power and storage to run fast, containerized, EVM-compatible chains called SKALE Chains.